Dustin J. Hilliary

 Industry Experience: 19 Tenure with Hilliary: 19

-Dustin Hilliary is currently the president of Southern Plains Cable and is managing partner for Hilliary Communications.
+Dustin Hilliary is currently the president of Southern Plains Cable and is CO-CEO for Hilliary.
 He has been the leader for the growth and financial planning of all Hilliary-owned companies, including ILEC and CLEC properties.

 Dustin negotiated the acquisition of 17 companies during the span of 10 years and was a major part of the push from a traditional telco to a multi-faceted provider of broadband, video, and VoIP services.

 Under his leadership, Hilliary was able to secure federal and state grants and private loans.
 To date, Hilliary has been awarded 13 loans and 14 grants totaling more than $50 million from the USDA.